Invest

 Chairman of the Supervisory Board of fairafric AG

-,,I see enormous growth potential in fairafric and am convinced that the business model can set a new industry standard."
+"I see enormous growth potential in fairafric and am convinced that the business model can set a new industry standard."

 Wolf-Rüdiger Daetz has 30 years of experience as a CFO in international industry with local assignments in Asia, Europe and Central America.
-He is a committed impact investor at fairafric and a chocolate lover, and has also been Chairman of the Supervisory Board at fairafric since 2022.
+He is a committed impact investor at fairafric and a chocolate lover.

 Frequently asked questions about fairafric